Lawmakers, many in masks, debate mammoth new aid package

-WASHINGTON (AP) — A nearly $500 billion measure helping businesses and hospitals cope with the coronavirus’ devastation edged toward House passage Thursday, as lawmakers’ face masks and bandannas added an eerie tone to Congress’ effort to aid a staggered nation.
+WASHINGTON (AP) — A nearly $500 billion measure helping businesses and hospitals ride out the coronavirus’ devastation edged toward House passage Thursday, as lawmakers’ face masks and bandannas added an eerie tone to Congress’ effort to aid a staggered nation.

 “Millions of people out of work,” said House Speaker Nancy Pelosi, D-Calif.
 “This is really a very, very, very sad day.
 We come to the floor with nearly 50,000 deaths, a huge number of people impacted, and the uncertainty of it all.”